solana-labs/solana/docs/src/proposals/simple-payment-and-state-verification.md

 ```

-So in the example above if a block `B'` is optimisically confirmed, then so is
+So in the example above if a block `B'` is optimistically confirmed, then so is
 `B`.
 Thus if a transaction was in block `B`, the transaction merkle in the
 proof will be for block `B`, but the votes presented in the proof will be for
 block `B'`.
 This is why the headers in the `Block headers` section above are